11ty/11ty-website/docs/collections.md

 ### Return values

 * These `addCollection` callbacks should return an array of [template objects](#collection-item-data-structure) (in Eleventy 0.5.2 and prior).
-* {% addedin "0.5.3", "span" %} `addCollection` callbacks can now return any arbitrary object type and it’ll be available as data in the template.
+* {% addedin "0.5.3" %} `addCollection` callbacks can now return any arbitrary object type and it’ll be available as data in the template.
 Arrays, strings, objects—have fun with it.

 ### Collection API Methods